rwang0417/d2c_mujoco200/README.md

   - toplqr.m: top stabilizer gain calculation.
   - .cpp: source files for the d2c algorithm and result testing.
     - openloop.cpp: open-loop training code, generates optimal nominal control sequence.
     - sysid2dinv.cpp: system identification code for 2D models.
 The least-square is solved using matrix inversion method.
-The max step number and state number are subject to array size limitation.
+Pretty fast using multi-threading.
     - sysid2dseq.cpp: system identification code for 2D models.
 The least-square is solved using iterative estimation method.
-The limitation for max step number and state number is less conservative.
+This method is faster for single thread but less accurate.
+    - sysid3dinv.cpp: system identification code for 3D models.
+The least-square is solved using matrix inversion method.
+3D version of sysid2dinv.cpp.
-    - test2d.cpp: testing code for 2D models.
+    - test.cpp: testing code for 2D and 3D models.
 This file can visualize the simulation, compare the open-loop policy with closed-loop policy, calculate episodic energy and terminal distance from the target, show the model information.
     - dataprocess.py: python functions for data analysis and plotting.
-  - openloop, sysid2d, test2d: Visual Studio projects.
+  - openloop, sysid2d, test: Visual Studio projects.

 ## Set up